Daniel-Liu-c0deb0t/reCall/README.md

 # reCall
 Interpreter for reCall, a scripting language.

-reCall is a dynamically typed language with imperative and functional capabilities.
+reCall is a dynamically typed language with imperative, object oriented, and functional capabilities.
 For and while loops are not supported, so only recursion and implicit loops can be used.
 Popular languages such as Java, C++, and Python inspired this project.

 The interpreter is written in pure Java, and it uses recursion two levels of recursion to parse the code: one for if/else and function blocks, and another for evaluating expressions.
+Variables are stored on a stack, and function calls can modify the number of layers in the stack.

 **Important note! reCall is not very optimized, so it probably should not be used in production.
 However, it can be used for automating and scripting purposes.**